mtplr/appunti/README.md

 ---

-File association with Ranger: [informazioni da Superuser.com](https://superuser.com/questions/1234893/how-to-change-the-default-document-viewer-in-ranger)
+File association with Ranger: [How to change the default document viewer in ranger?](https://superuser.com/questions/1234893/how-to-change-the-default-document-viewer-in-ranger)

 > For text files rifle (ranger's file opener) uses your default `$EDITOR`.
 You can set it to vim by adding the line export `EDITOR=vim` to your `~/.bashrc` or equivalent.
 >